saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 * Verify that all Kubernetes add-ons (such as metrics-server, dashboard, etc.) are working as expected.
 * Check that all Kubernetes API objects (such as deployments, statefulsets, etc.) are working as expected.

-It’s important to note that this is not an exhaustive list, and you may need to perform additional checks depending on your specific use case 1.
+It’s important to note that this is not an exhaustive list, and you may need to perform additional checks depending on your specific use case.

 ### Checks
-- Version Checks - Verify the upgradehas completed successfully by reviewing the version of the cluster and the nodepools
+- Version Checks - Verify the upgradehas completed successfully by reviewing the version of the cluster and the nodepools.

 `az aks show --resource-group myResourceGroup --name myAKSCluster --output table` <br />